July 30, 2024

 How to Choose

-• Color Scheme: Match the flower color to your garden’s existing palette.
+• Color Scheme: Match the flower color to your garden’s existing ones.

-• Height: Make sure the plant’s height suits your garden’s layout and doesn’t overshadow shorter plants.
+• Height: Make sure the plant’s height suits your garden’s layout and doesn’t overshadow any shorter plants.

-• Climate Adaptability: Some varieties may perform better in specific climates so choose one that suits your conditions.
+• Climate Adaptability: Some varieties may perform better in certain climates.
+So make sure you choose one that fits with your area.

 Preparing Your Garden